 It is important that you stick to a healthy well-balanced diet when going through the menopause.
 Ideally choose a diet that includes foods that are especially rich in omega-3 fatty acids, calcium, fiber, Vitamins D and B. Especially make sure that your diet is made up of foods containing Vitamin B12.

 Tip 7 – Create The Right Sleep Environment

-You need to create the right sleep environment if you want to ensure that you get a good night’s sleep.
+Creating the right sleep environment is important.
 The first thing you should do is making sure that your room is as dark as possible at night.
 So it is best if you switch off any electronic devices such as laptops, tablets or smartphones that you have in your room.
 This should happen at least 30 minutes before you go to sleep.

 Another thing to do is also to keep your room as cool as you can.
 If you need to have separate covers on the bed for you and your partner, this way if you feel hot you won’t disturb them by throwing the covers off.
 You may also want to keep a cloth in a bowl of ice water next to your bed, this you can then use to help you cool down fast.

-Above we’ve offered a number of tips that could help to improve your sleep at night.
-You may find that some if not all of this prove effective in helping you to cope more effectively with the other symptoms associated with going through the menopause.
+Above we’ve offered a number of tips to help you improve your sleep.
+You may find that some if not all of these prove effective in helping you to cope and sleep better!

 Your Feminapause Team xx